Call Today for a Free Consultation

 Child custody matters can be extremely complicated, especially when both parents cannot come to a mutual agreement.
 Often times child custody battles are the most heated and emotional parts of a divorce.
 For this reason, it is crucial that you have a divorce attorney on your side that understands the ins and outs of California custody laws and knows how to enforce your rights in the courtroom.

-The Tate Law Group, APC offers compassionate and zealous counsel for parents seeking to protect their rights.
+As a Partner at The Grey Legal Group APC, Attorney Sharon Tate offers compassionate and zealous counsel for parents seeking to protect their rights.
 Our Temecula divorce lawyer has more than a decade of legal experience and can provide the support and guidance you need during this difficult time.
 You don't have to go through these legal obstacles alone; get a qualified legal professional on your side today!

 In short, physical custody refers to which parent the child will physically live with.
 One parent can have sole physical custody, or the state can award joint physical custody.
 The child will live switch off living with each parent if joint custody is ordered.